Feature #24290

 Our templates are now compatible with boths, default to chrony on modern systems.
 This is overrideable via use-ntp option.

-Updated by Tomer Brisker over 5 years ago
+Updated by Tomer Brisker about 6 years ago